felixhorger/MRIPulse.jl/README.md

-MRIPulse.jl - Design radiofrequency pulses for MRI
+MRIPulse.jl - Design radio-frequency pulses for MRI
 ==================================================

 **Work in progress, not ready for headache free usage**